The World Textile Services Congress 2020 (WTSC) will provide a unique global forum for linen, workwear, uniform and facility services executives.

 The event will conclude with "Textile Service's Role in Creating a Circular Economy".
 Delegates will hear from Michiel Van den plas, Project Manager, Circletex about the launch of the Circletex Circular Economy Project for Textiles in Flanders, Belgium.
 The project is an important step mapping out the key processes and stakeholders involved.

-In addition to the Congress programme, delegate registration includes two full evening functions, free Texcare pass, and discounts on The Economist Intelligence Unit market research report.
+In addition to the Congress program, delegate registration includes two full evening functions, free Texcare pass, and discounts on The Economist Intelligence Unit market research report.

 Event sponsors include Jensen, Kannegiesser, ABS, Kleen-Tex, Milnor, Texcare and VDMA.

-Registration is limited to Laundry Operators and is open now at www.itsa-alliance.org/wtsc20 for 595 EUR (+VAT).
-Industry suppliers may attend the event as sponsors – details on the event website.
-WTSC delegates also benefit from special accommodation rates at the Hilton Frankfurt City Centre, which can be extended through the Texcare dates.
+Registration is limited to Laundry Operators and is open now at www.itsa-alliance.org/wtsc20 for 595 EUR (+ VAT).
+Industry suppliers may attend the event as sponsors - details on the event website.
+WTSC also delegates benefit from special accommodation rates at the Hilton Frankfurt City Center, which can be extended through the Texcare dates.